Parent page: PCB Objects

 Dialog page: Pad

-Top layer even if the component is intended to be used on the bottom side of the board.
-The software will automatically flip the pads' layer when the component is flipped to the bottom side of the board.
+Top Layer even if the component is intended to be used on the bottom side of the board.
+The software will automatically flip the pad's layer when the component is flipped to the bottom side of the board.
 For a standard, through-hole pad, set the Layer to

 Jumper connections are shown as curved connection lines in the PCB editor.
 The Design Rules Checker will not report jumper connections as unrouted nets.

 The term tenting means to close off.
 If a tenting option is enabled then the settings in the applicable Solder Mask Expansion design rule will be overridden, resulting in no opening in the solder mask on that solder mask layer for this pad.
-When this option is enabled, the Expansion value from rules and the Specify expansion value options are ignored.